-- 4. The difference in the median bonus pay - 5.
+- 1. The difference in the mean hourly rate of pay - 2.
+The difference in the median hourly rate of pay - 3.
+The difference in the mean bonus pay - 4.
+The difference in the median bonus pay - 5.
 The proportion of male and female employees who were paid bonus pay - 6.
 The proportion of male and female employees according to quartile pay bands

-As St Albans Council has more than 250 employees, it is a relevant organisation covered by the regulations and as such data was collected on the snapshot date of 31 March 2017.
-This identified 482 employees included in the Gender Pay Gap analysis of which 274 (57%) were female and 208 (43%) were male.
+As St Albans Council has more than 250 employees, it is a relevant organisation covered by the regulations and as such data was collected on the snapshot date of 31 March 2018.
+This identified 419 employees included in the Gender Pay Gap analysis of which 251 (60%) were female and 168 (40%) were male.